argoproj/argo-workflows/docs/metrics.md

 #### `operation_duration_seconds`

 A histogram of durations of operations.
 An operation is a single workflow reconciliation loop within the workflow-controller.
 It's the time for the controller to process a single workflow after it has been read from the cluster and is a measure of the performance of the controller affected by the complexity of the workflow.

 This metric has no attributes.

-The environment variables `OPERATION_DURATION_METRIC_BUCKET_COUNT` and `MAX_OPERATION_TIME` configure the bucket sizes for this metric, unless they are specified using an `histogramBuckets` option in the `metricsConfig` block.
+The environment variables `OPERATION_DURATION_METRIC_BUCKET_COUNT` and `MAX_OPERATION_TIME` configure the bucket sizes for this metric, unless they are specified using an `histogramBuckets` modifier in the `metricsConfig` block.

 #### `pods_gauge`

 A gauge of the number of workflow created pods currently in the cluster in each phase.
-It is possible for a workflow to start, but no pods be running (e.g. cluster is too busy to run them).
+It is possible for a workflow to start, but no pods be running (for example cluster is too busy to run them).
 This metric sheds light on actual work being done.

 | attribute | explanation                  |
 |-----------|------------------------------|